-- End of Content for Variable 18.
+- End of Content for Variable 19.
 Administrative Action Preceeding Litigation State -

-19 Three-Judge District Court
+20 Three-Judge District Court

-Variable Name Spaeth Name Normalizations

-threeJudgeFdc J3 varThreeJudgeFdc (2)
+Variable Name Spaeth Name Normalizations threeJudgeFdc J3 varThreeJudgeFdc (2)

-uncesudger de 55 var i meesuager ae (2)

 This variable will be checked if the case was heard by a three-judge federal district court.
 Recent congressional legislation has reduced the kinds of lawsuits that must be heard by such a court.
 As a result, the frequency is less for the Burger Court than for the Warren Court, and all but nonexistent for the Rehnquist and Roberts Courts.